- What resources does Canu require for a bacterial genome assembly? A mammalian assembly?

 Canu will detect and configure itself to use on most grids.
 You can supply your own grid options, such as a partition on SLURM or an account code on SGE, with

 gridOptions="<your options list>"which will passed to every job submitted by Canu.
 Similar options exist for every stage of Canu, which could be used to, for example, restrict overlapping to a specific partition or queue.

 To disable grid support and run only on the local machine, specify

-Canu is designed to be universal on a large range of PacBio (C2-P6-C4) and Oxford Nanopore (R6-R9) data.
-You can adjust parameters to increase efficiency for your datatype:
+Canu is designed to be universal on a large range of PacBio (C2, P4-C2, P5-C3, P6-C4) and Oxford Nanopore (R6 through R9) data.
+Assembly quality and/or efficiency can be enhanced for specific datatypes:

 - Nanopore R7 1D and Low Identity Reads

 With R7 1D sequencing data, and generally for any raw reads lower than 80% identity, five to ten rounds of error correction are helpful.
 To run just the correction phase, use options

 -correct corOutCoverage=500 corMinCoverage=0 corMhapSensitivity=high.
 Use the output of the previous run (in

 -nanopore-corrected <your data> correctedErrorRate=0.3 utgGraphDeviation=50